leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 source bonus chronic canvas draft south burst lottery vacant surface solve popular case indicate oppose farm nothing bullet exhibit title speed wink action roast
 ```

-To start the faucet, we first need to spin up our local node.
-We will also need this node to be running in order to see other tools in action, as well as deploy Realms to the local testnet.
+We first need to spin up our local node to start the faucet.
+We will also need this node to be running to see other tools in action, as well as deploy Realms to the local testnet.
 Start the node with `gnoland start`.

 If the node has started successfully, you should see blocks being produced.

-Then, start the faucet, serving the `dev` chain, with the `Faucet` keypair:
+Then, start the faucet, serving the `dev` chain with the `Faucet` keypair:

 ```
 gnofaucet serve --chain-id dev Faucet